levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- coll: The collection to get the tail of.
+- `coll`: The collection to get the tail of.

 **Returns:** All but the first element of the input.